pushme-pullyou/tootoo13/pages/contributing.md

 This section is about:

+* Testing new releases
 * Bug reporting
 * Wish list requests
 * Writing and editing documentation
 * Providing announcements of updates and user support in online forums

+### Testing new releases

+Before a release can move from a 'development' release to a 'stable' release.
+In our kind of work this usually requires a visual inspection.
+Visual inspections are very hard to automate and thus require patient humans to click all the buttons on a number of test files and document issues thy come across.

 ### Bug Reporting